Exercise

 INDOOR FLOOR TIME

-✔️ Floor-time areas should:
+✔️ Indoor floor areas should:

 - Provide adequate space and be considerably larger than their normal cage area